atdh/individual_project_db_3010/HW3.md

 1) What you planned on doing for this homework deadline.
-(Copy + pasted from your previous document)\\
+(Copy + pasted from your previous document)<br />
 This is copied and pasted from previous document:

 When HW2 is due, we will have a detailed class structure.